 After the related entries have been removed, remember to save the Config file for the changes to take effect.

+Here we discussed how to use VS Code to access WP on a Raspberry Pi.
 The Visual Studio Code Remote-SSH extension is great for connecting to a Raspberry Pi WordPress web server.
 The code editor makes coding much easier and changes will reflect immediately on the Raspberry Pi server.